FSD 38 - Preventive medical services expenses

 (c) who is under age 21 and who is receiving care or training in an institution in Canada by reason of a mental and/or physical infirmity or disability,

-except that where a spouse or common-law partner chooses to remain in Canada for personal reasons, other than those specified for payment of family separation expenses or separation assistance for spouses or common-law partners, and is insured with other dependants, the cost of single coverage shall be attributed to only the balance of the premium actually paid shall be eligible for inclusion in the allowance.
+except that where a spouse or common-law partner chooses to remain in Canada for personal reasons, other than those specified under FSD 18 - Special family separation assistance, and is insured with other dependants, the cost of single coverage shall be attributed to the spouse or common-law partner and only the balance of the premium actually paid shall be eligible for inclusion in the allowance.

-An employee may claim an allowance which represents the excess amount of the premium, as specified in Section 40.01 for costs incurred on or after October 1, 1997.
+1. An employee may claim an allowance which represents the excess amount of the premium, as specified in Section 40.01.

-Employees will be required to submit such documentation as the employer may require to substantiate that the allowance was used for the purpose intended.
+3. Employees will be required to submit such documentation as the employer may require in order to substantiate that the allowance was used for the purpose intended.

 FSD 41 - Health care travel